Bowel surgery

 Preparation for bowel surgery

-Your doctor will discuss your surgery with you and explain what will happen before, during and after your procedure.
-They will also explain the risks and benefits.
-Ask your doctor if you have any questions or need a more detailed explanation.
+Your doctor will discuss your bowel surgery with you and explain what will happen before, during and after your procedure.
+They’ll also explain the risks and benefits.
+Ask your doctor if you have any questions or need more information.
 You’ll be asked to sign a consent form before the procedure, so it’s important that you understand.

 You’ll be assessed before your operation to check that you’re fit for surgery.
 This may happen at a preoperative assessment clinic when they’ll also explain how to prepare for your operation.

-You may need to take laxatives on the day of your surgery or the night before, to clear out your bowel.
+You may be given a carbohydrate-rich drink to have the night before your bowel surgery and again a few hours beforehand.
+And you may need to take laxatives on the day of your bowel surgery or the night before, to clear out your bowel.
 Or you may need to have an enema.
-This is when a small amount of liquid medicine is inserted into your back passage (rectum) to help you empty your bowel.
+This is when a small amount of liquid medicine is put into your back passage (rectum) to help you empty your bowel.

-You’ll usually need to stay in hospital between three and 10 days for bowel surgery, so make any necessary preparations for this.
+You may need to stay in hospital between three and 10 days for bowel surgery, so make any necessary preparations for this.
+Ask your surgeon how long you should expect to be in hospital for your operation.

 On the day